Special Needs Care Volunteer Program in Sri Lanka

 Accommodation and WiFi

 Volunteers in Kandy are accommodated in a volunteer house.
-Bedrooms have bunk beds and you can expect to share a room with four to 12 other volunteers.
+Bedrooms have bunk beds and you can expect to share a room with four to nine other volunteers.

-Living is comfortable and all accommodation has electricity and running water.
-Bathrooms in the volunteer houses and homestays are all western style with a toilet, basin and a warm shower.
+Living is comfortable and the accommodation has electricity, fans, running water.
+Bathrooms in the volunteer houses are all western style with a toilet, basin and a warm shower.
 Bedding is provided and includes a pillow with pillow case and top and bottom sheets.
 You will need to bring a towel, toiletries including hand soap and toilet paper, and a mosquito net if you wish to sleep with one.

 To access the internet during your program, we recommend bringing an unlocked mobile phone and purchasing a local SIM card when you arrive in Sri Lanka, as WiFi is not available in the volunteer accommodation.